SilviaEiden/bikesharing/README.md

 ## Summary

-One trend we can observe based on this analysis is that male users whether subscriber or customer are the main riders of the bike-sharing program.
-In addition, the data shows that it is also commuters that travel to and from the city that use the citi bikes the most.
+One trend we can observe based on this analysis is that male riders and subscribers are the main users of the bike-sharing program.
+In addition, the data shows that it is also commuters that travel to and from the city that use the Citi bikes the most.
 A main reason could be work and education in Manhattan to be precise.
 To support this concept, below are two additional visualizations suggested for future analysis.
 These visualizations show exactly the top 10 starting and ending bike stations, which coincide with the most transited train and subway stations as well as ferry terminals around the city.
 Thus, providing more in-depth data about the demand of Citi Bikes in New York City.

 1.**Top 10 Starting Stations**